mtrudel/dotfiles/README.md

 4. If you wish to install GUI apps (as specified in `gui/install.zsh`), run `./install.zsh gui` inside the checked out repo

+## Customization

+* If you wish to use a dark theme, you can easily do so by:
+    1. Updating your terminal program to use Solarized Dark
+    2. Change the `vim.opt.background` property to `dark` in `nvim/config/lua/mtrudel/set.lua`

 ## Private Config Files